grammatical/evaluation/README.md

 Reproducing our results
 ---

 The ranking data is contained in `data/judgments.xml`.
-Ranking looks like this:
+Rankings look like this:

     <ranking-item doc-id="10000.0.txt-321" duration="00:00:41.916000" id="321" src-id="307" user="annotator01">
       <translation rank="4" system="CAMB"/>